MICA-MNI/micapipe/docs/pages/01.execution/index.rst

 -all     Run all the modules!
 This could take a while...

 ..
-WARNING:: This flag might not be suitable for every databases, thus should be use with caution.
+WARNING:: This flag might not be suitable for every database, thus should be use with caution.

 More options
 --------------------------------------------------------